arduino/Steelwonder/README.md

 The shroud was sourced from [this](http://www.thingiverse.com/thing:165606) made by stratop80, also [available on tinkercad](https://tinkercad.com/things/1gkTvnWGP8F).
 Although it was revised and only used for inspiration.

-The new plastic parts made were the following:
+The new plastic parts made for this machine:

-  The shroud for the fan.\n
+  The shroud for the fan.

   The legs for the screen.

 The Extras Folder.